DevNullProd/jsonpath-sandbox/README.md

 Query JavaScript objects with JSONPath expressions.
 Robust / safe JSONPath engine for Node.js.

 This is a fork of the [dchester/jsonpath](https://github.com/dchester/jsonpath) library for nodejs.
 See **Differences from dchester implementation** below for specific differences.
-Most notably this version uses the [v8-sandbox](https://github.com/fulcrumapp/v8-sandbox) library to evaluate filter expressions in a safe manner (vs [static-eval](https://github.com/browserify/static-eval) which is not suitable for running abritrary / untrusted user input) and thus presents an asynchronous / **Promise**-based API.
+Most notably this version uses the [v-eight](https://github.com/DevNullProd/v-eight) library to evaluate filter expressions in a safe manner (vs [static-eval](https://github.com/browserify/static-eval) which is not suitable for running abritrary / untrusted user input).

 ## Query Example